-This policy sets out how the College handles personal information about people in line with the Data Protection Act.
+This policy sets out how the College handles personal information about people in line with data protection legislation and guidance.

-In order to conduct its normal business, the RCOG collects and uses certain types of personal information about living individuals.
-These include current, past and prospective membership, staff, suppliers, clients, customers, and others with whom it has business, or with whom it communicates.
+In order to conduct its normal business, the College collects and uses certain types of personal information about living individuals.
+These include current, past and prospective trainees, members, staff, College representatives, suppliers, clients, customers, and others with whom it has business, or with whom it communicates.

 The College considers the lawful and correct treatment of such personal information as essential to the efficient and successful conduct of its business.
 It also recognises that it is crucial to fostering and maintaining the confidence of its main stakeholders and the wider public in the College and its operations.